Grenfylde History, Family Crest & Coats of Arms

 Grenfylde Spelling Variations

-spelling variations are common among many Anglo-Norman names.
+The English language only became standardized in the last few centuries.
+For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
-Grenfylde has been recorded under many different variations, including Granville, Granfield, Grandfield, Greenfield and others.
+Grenfylde has been recorded under many different variations, including Granville, Granfield, Grandfield, Greenfield and many more.

 Early Notables of the Grenfylde family (pre 1700)